 South Florida Archaeology and Ethnography Program

-Established in 1983, the Florida Museum of Natural History's South Florida Program investigates, reports on, and conserves knowledge of the past environments and cultures of South Florida, especially Southwest Florida.
+Established in 1983, the Florida Museum of Natural History's South Florida Program investigates, reports on, and conserves knowledge of the past environments and cultures of South Florida.
 With the ultimate goal of understanding the emergence of social and political complexity in precolumbian South Florida, William Marquardt has directed an interdisciplinary research project in Southwest Florida, heartland of the Calusa Indian people (Lee, Charlotte, and Collier counties).
 The interdisciplinary project makes use of documentary, archaeological, and environmental data to reach an understanding of cultural changes before, during, and after European contact.

 Florida Museum research in South Florida addresses and informs issues of (1) the emergence of social and political complexity; (2) human interaction with the changing environment; (3) cultural genesis in the multi-ethnic, post-1492 New World.
 These projects offer information of interest not just to professional scholars, but also to the public, and are thus well suited to public programs and museum exhibits.